top of page

 The work is about understanding your pattern well enough to recognize when past experiences of rejection, judgment, or invisibility are shaping your present responses — so you can choose when to soften and when to step forward.

-You keep what your pattern gave you:
+You can keep what your pattern gave you:

-• awareness of others
+• your awareness of others

-• social attunement
+• your social attunement

-• caution where caution is needed
+• your caution where caution is needed

 But you gradually release what no longer serves you:

-• chronic self-silencing
+• your chronic self-silencing

-• habitual shrinking
+• your habitual shrinking

-• disappearing to stay safe
+• your disappearing to stay safe

+But simply telling yourself to “be more confident” rarely works.
+What’s needed isn’t more pressure, but new internal resources that allow visibility without threat.
 This shift moves you from self-judgment (“I shouldn’t be so shy”) to curiosity (“What would help me feel safe enough to show up here?”).

 Missing Skills and Resources